maiziezhoulab/Autism_genepheno/README.md

 ```

 Output 2.
-Occurrence of genes and phenotypes for each paper in the folder 'Sum_for_each_paper'.
+Occurrence of genes and phenotypes for each paper in the folder ``'Sum_for_each_paper'``.
 Here is an example of the results in JSON format.
  ```
 {
     "PMCid": "PMC6741850",